ydb-platform/ydb/ydb/docs/en/core/concepts/datatypes.md

-This page has been deleted, for information about data types, see [YQL Data Types](../yql/reference/types/index.md).
+This page has been deleted, for information about data types, see[YQL Data Types](../yql/reference/types/index.md).